offline-ai/cli/README.md

   -s, --agentDirs=<value>...           the search paths for ai-agent script file -t, --inputs=<value>                 the input histories folder for interactive mode to record -u, --api=<value>                    the api URL
+  -x, --excludeIndex=<value>...        the index of the fixture to exclude from running
       --apiKey=<value>                 the api key (optional)
       --[no-]banner                    show banner
+      --config=<value>                 the config file
       --[no-]consoleClear              Whether console clear after stream output, default to true in interactive, false to non-interactive
       --histories=<value>              the chat histories folder to record